WildlifeDatasets/wildlife-datasets/docs/recommended.md

 ### Primates

 The datasets CTai, CZoo and MacaqueFaces are very similar, all containing a relatively low resolution head images of chimpanzees (CTai and CZoo) or macaques (MacaqueFaces).
+GorillaWatchWild and GorillaZooBerlin are a similar pair from the GorillaWatch project, using the same face/body crop format but showing different gorillas: one filmed in the wild, the other at Berlin Zoo.
+Train on GorillaWatchWild and evaluate on GorillaZooBerlin to test how well a model generalizes to a zoo setting.

 ```python exec="true" source="above" result="console" session="run"
 datasets.names_primates